 For those who are still using iPhoto, you must find the service copies it produces every time an image is altered.
 If you are going to work on this task, simply repeat steps 1 and 2 above.
 Go through the Master, Modified, Original and Preview folders to decide on which photos have original copies that were altered.

-With the help of these methods obove, you have answers on 'how do I free up disk space on my Mac' now, and you will gain free space for other important uses.
+With the help of these methods obove, you have answers on 'how to clear disk space on Mac' now, and you will gain free space for other important uses.
 Regular cleanup of any unwanted files or elements will free up space on your Mac as well as fix the “Startup Disk is Full” error.

 Although you can clean up your device manually, it generally takes time.
 With the help of the highly-efficient tools by iMyMac PowerMyMac, you can save time while ensuring that your Mac functions optimally.
 Feel free to have its free trial below!